gopheracademy/gopheracademy-web/content/advent-2015/hydra-auth.md

 We could now check if our test user *foo@bar.com* has the rights to do "create" on resource "fileA.png".
 *Spoiler alert:* he does not because he is not a superuser and we did not define any additional permissions.
-First, we need an access token for our client and then an access token for our user:
+First, make an access token for the client and then an access token for the user:

 ```
 # Fetch User Token